-- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - Full weight-bearing of the operative leg is encouraged and safe, unless instructed otherwise. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - You can expect to be in your brace for 4 weeks. - NO driving until off narcotic pain medication. - Okay to return to work when ready and able.
+- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - Full weight-bearing of the operative leg is encouraged and safe, unless instructed otherwise. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or - walking) over the first 7-10 days following surgery. - NO driving until off narcotic pain medication. - Okay to return to work when ready and able.
 Please notify office if written clearance is needed. - If you are planning air travel within 10 days of your surgery, please consult with Dr. Griffin's office to discuss whether anticoagulation (medication to prevent blood clot) is necessary.